 What is pericarditis?

-Pericarditis is inflammation of the pericardium, the thin sac (membrane) that surrounds the?heart.
+Pericarditis is inflammation of the pericardium.
+This is the thin sac (membrane) that surrounds the heart.

 What causes pericarditis?

-Usually, the cause of pericarditis is unknown, but may include:?
+Often, the cause of pericarditis is unknown, but it may include:

 Infection by viruses, bacteria, a fungus, or parasites

 Autoimmune disorder (such as lupus, rheumatoid arthritis, or scleroderma)

 Inflammation after a heart attack

 Medical treatments such as certain medicines or radiation therapy to the chest

 What are the symptoms of pericarditis?

 These are the most common signs of pericarditis: